EKS Cluster and Create CSI Driver to store credentials in AWS Secrets Manager via SecretProviderClass

 nodegroup-role: worker

-Below is the "SecretProviderClass" yaml (demo-spc.yaml) file.
+Below is the "SecretProviderClass" YAML file (demo-spc.yaml).

 ---